School trips – The ultimate teacher guide

 They work with Britain’s top children’s writers including David Walliams, Liz Pichon, Terry Deary, Michael Morpurgo and Philip Pullman.

-Nominated for the Best Entertainment and Family Olivier Award, the company stages spectacular shows that are tailored specifically for children with amazing sets, costumes and fantastic effects, and aims to make every production a truly memorable event.
+Nominated for the Best Entertainment and Family Olivier Award, the company stages spectacular shows that are tailored specifically for children.
+There’s amazing sets and costumes, plus fantastic effects.
+The company aims to make every production a truly memorable event.

 Galloway School Tours

-Did you know your local coach operator may be able to organise a complete day out including travel, and attraction tickets?
+Did you know your local coach operator may be able to organise a complete day out?
+This includes travel and attraction tickets.

 East Anglian operator Galloway School Tours, for example, offers packages for groups looking to visit London’s West End.